perpetualintelligence/terminal/README.md

 > ***Take your app, service, or tool to the command line with Unicode support and build CLI terminals in any user language.***

-- Configure your CLI terminal using microservices-based architecture principles, Dependency Injection(DI services), and options pattern.
+- Build and configure your CLI terminal using microservices-based architecture principles, Dependency Injection(DI services), and options pattern.
-- Use ready-to-use default handlers or provide custom implementations to handle terminal UX, command parsing, error handling, command validations, storage and type checking.
+- Use ready-to-use default handlers or provide custom implementations to handle terminal UX, command parsing, error handling, command validations, storage, and type checking.
-- Provide self-hosting implementations for stores and host in an environment of your choice, e.g., Windows, Linux, macOS, Docker, Kubernetes, etc.
+- Provide self-hosting implementations for stores and hosts in an environment of your choice, e.g., Windows, Linux, macOS, Docker, Kubernetes, etc.
 - Build deployment agnostic CLI terminals with all dependencies, test them in local environments and deploy the production terminals on-premise, cloud (public, private, or government), or hybrid.
+- Enable enterprise-grade secured CLI applications for your products and services similar to [Github CLI](https://cli.github.com/), [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/), [Stripe CLI](https://stripe.com/docs/stripe-cli) or CLI terminals with custom formats.
-- Collaborate in an open source environment, troubleshoot issues, and provide your feedback on the features and documentation
+- Collaborate in an open-source environment, troubleshoot issues, and provide your feedback on the features and documentation
-- Use [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) for quick onboarding, testing and evaluating read-to-use samples on GitHub, no account needed.
+- Use [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) for quick onboarding, testing, and evaluating ready-to-use samples on GitHub.
+No account is needed.

 The framework handles the entire CLI infrastructure, so your focus is on building modern CLI apps and services.
-Our ready-to-use templates and sample tutorials will get you started in no time.
+Our [ready-to-use templates](https://github.com/perpetualintelligence/docs/tree/main/samples/templates/pi-cli) and [sample tutorials](https://github.com/perpetualintelligence/docs/tree/main/samples/tutorials/pi-cli) will get you started in no time.
 The software license and pricing model is flexible and fits all, whether you are a community member, solo entrepreneur, small-medium business, large enterprise, or a service vendor.

 > ***In short, if what you want to achieve is doable in the .NET ecosystem, it is possible with `pi-cli`.***

 # Repo
-This repository contains the source and test for `pi-cli` framework.
+This repository contains the source and test for the `pi-cli` framework.
 We build the following NuGet packages from this repository.

 [![Nuget](https://img.shields.io/nuget/vpre/PerpetualIntelligence.Cli?label=PerpetualIntelligence.Cli)](https://www.nuget.org/packages/PerpetualIntelligence.Cli)